 The Last time we visited Hawaii Volcanoes National Park, we were able to walk through a 500-year old lava cave formed when an underground channel of molten lava drained from its cooled walls forming a massive, hollow chamber.
 The best part is that a tropical rainforest awaits at the end of the tube, totally unexpected!
 But unfortunately, Thurston Lava Tube remains closed due to the recent volcano activity in May 2018.

 How to get there: Hawai‘i Volcanoes National Park is located on the Big Island of Hawai‘i.
 From Hilo it is 30 miles southwest on Highway 11 which is a 45 minute drive.
 From Kailua-Kona, it is 96 miles southeast on Highway 11 which is 2 to 2 1/2 hour drive.
 Or 125 miles through Waimea and Hilo via highways 19 and 11 which is 2 1/2 to 3 hours.
-Plan for an entire day at Volcanoes National park to see geysers, walk on lava rock and learn about Volcanoes.
+Plan for an entire day at Volcanoes National park to see geysers, walk on lava rocks and learn about Volcanoes.

 Easy Hikes in Joshua Tree National Park, California

 Joshua Tree National Park is located right near the city of Palm Springs in California.
 It isn’t a far drive if you are visiting the coastal cities in California such as San Diego or Los Angeles, but Palm Springs also has their own airport.
 When we visited, we stayed at the Westin in Rancho Mirage, which is between Palm Springs and Palm Desert.
 There are a plethora of hotels in this area and most are known for their resort feel, offering activities, pools and restaurants.
 The area has tons to see, and plenty of hiking, but Joshua Tree National Parks is amazing for outdoor exploring for families.